 Notable People

-Judy Chicago: Feminist Artist and the Refusal to Be Reduced to The Dinner Party
+Judy Chicago: Feminist Artist Beyond The Dinner Party

 Most artists would be content to be remembered for one work as famous as The Dinner Party.

-Judy Chicago has spent much of her career arguing that this would still be too small a frame.
+Judy Chicago has spent much of her career arguing that this would still be too small a frame, which is why she belongs inside the site's wider map of Jewish artists who changed modern visual culture.

 That argument is built into her art, her teaching, and even the way her later retrospectives have been presented.
 Chicago knows The Dinner Party made her public.
 She also knows it can trap the rest of her career in its shadow.
 The more durable story is bigger: she helped invent feminist art education in the United States, built collaborative models that changed what large-scale art projects could look like, and kept expanding her subject matter well beyond the work that turned her into a symbol.